agatonovic/agatonovic/README.md

 -->

-🔭 Broadening my technological skills...
+🔭 Broadening my technological skills... <br />
-🌱 Learning to code after a decade long design career...
+🌱 Learning to code after a decade of "just designing"...